 2. Spot Cleaning

 Find any particularly dirty areas and spot-clean them.
 This may require a little elbow grease (essentially, this means longer and harder scrubbing), depending on how severe the dirty areas are.
-Although it’s tempting to use a brush that is tough and will provide a more intense scrubbing technique, try to use a if you can – even if it requires a lot of soaking.
+Although it’s tempting to use a brush that is tough and will provide a more intense scrubbing technique, try to use a soft cloth if you can – even if it requires a lot of soaking.
 Using something too abrasive can cause wear and tear to the tent.

 3. Immerse the Tent